oslabs-beta/LiveStateDB/README.md

   }
 ```

 That's it!
-Your front-end will now be able to disaply or work with the subscribed database data as it updates in real time - regardless of where the change originates from.
+Your front-end will now be able to display or work with the subscribed database data as it updates in real time - regardless of where the change originates from.

 Thanks for your interest in LiveStateDB, and we hope this improves your development experience.